Falling-dow/Jobs_NYC_Postings/README.md

 ## Limitations and Future Directions
 ### Limitations:
 - **Geographical Scope**: The dataset is limited to NYC job postings, which may not represent broader trends in the U.S.
-- **Time Frame**: The dataset primarily focuses on postings from 2024, limiting the ability to analyze historical trends.
+- **Time Frame**: The dataset primarily focuses on postings from 2023 to 2024, limiting the ability to analyze historical trends.

 ### Future Directions:
 - **Expand Data Collection**: Incorporating job postings from previous years and other states could provide a more comprehensive view of job market trends.